jakub-mata/web-path/README.md

 ## Usage

-The `web-spy` command needs an elevated permission to run (specifically to create a socket).
+The `tracepath` command needs an elevated permission to run (specifically to create a socket).
 On linux, the main command would be:
 ```
 sudo node web-path *website to search for*
  ```
 The main positional argument (labeled as website to search for) can either be a host name (e.g. google.com) or an IPv4 address.
-If unsure, run `node web-path --help`.
+If unsure, run `node tracepath.js --help`.

 There are 3 optional arguments:
 1. `--n`: this flag reverse searches for hostnames of individual hops